 By having designated spaces for different types of learning, you can help structure the way students spend their time and support social-emotional learning as they connect with their peers in these parts of the classroom.

-Create purposeful spaces
+Create purposeful spaces to boost your pre-kindergarten classroom management.

 The demarcated spaces in your class demonstrate the importance of classroom management in preschool activities, but they should also serve a larger educational, social, or emotional purpose.